ctte/ctte.github.io/index.md

 		<em>Figure5 MAPE for IMU</em>
 </p>

 ### __Figure 5.
 MAPE for travel time estimation with IMU data, reducing the MAPE value with 0.5%.We input the IMU data with a FC layer and get a scale factor, then amend the output of nerual network with this scalue factor (multiplication).
 Since our IMU data is very sparse (1 sample/3 seconds), it only reduces the MAPE loss with 0.5%.
-The experiment proves the effectiveness of IMU data, and we will test more fin-grained IMU data in the future for large improvement.__
+The experiment proves the effectiveness of IMU data, and we will test more fine-grained IMU data in the future for more improvement.__

 -------------------------------------------
 <p align="left">